 Infographic: 5-Step Windshield Removal with Induction Heating

-Automotive windshield removal can be a tough job.
+Automotive windshield removal can be a tough job for collision repair shops and salvage yards.
 Traditional methods require inadequate tools, a lot of patience whether you’re doing it yourself or sub-contracting it out, and often results in damage.

 With our patented Inductor® Glass Blaster®, a tough job gets a lot easier – and more profitable.

 To Go Where No Knife Has Gone Before!

 (Save Time, Save on Consumables, Salvage Glass Normally Discarded)

 As illustrated in the 5-step infographic below, the Glass Blaster is a unique time saving approach for removing automotive glass without the need for wire, knives or other traditional tools.
 Imagine removing automotive glass without cutting the encapsulant, scratching the frit, and with little to no need to pull the interior.
 Guide pins are kept intact for ease of re-installation since they weren’t cut.

 A non-metallic tape wrapping protects the glass as the Glass Blaster quickly and cleanly heats and unseals the bond, allowing the glass to be removed from the outside, without touching the interior trim, and without the muscle power usually required.
 From locating the urethane bead to lifting the glass out, the entire process takes less than 15 minutes.